zkat/cacache-rs/README.md

 ## Features

+- First-class async support, using [`async-std`](https://crates.io/crates/async-std) as its runtime.
+Sync APIs are available but secondary.
 - Extraction by key or by content address (shasum, etc)
 - [Subresource Integrity](#integrity) web standard support
 - Multi-hash support - safely host sha1, sha512, etc, in a single cache